Arbazkhan4712/Python-Quarantine-Projects/ReadMe.md

 2.Django Blog website

-3.Face Recognition Attendence (integration with CCTVs and DVR )
+3.Face Recognition Attendence (integration with CCTVs and DVR ) --- Need help in this

 4.Wallpapers Script --- Done👍